 This is a serious-minded breed that is very bright, making them very easy to train.

 25. Bernese Mountain Dog

 They only need a few longs walks a day.
-Calm and good natured, this is another of the lazy dog breeds that is ideal for families with young children.
+Calm and good-natured, this is another of the lazy dog breeds ideal for families with young children.

 26. St. Bernard